Hire the Top 2% of

 Results-driven Software Engineering Manager with 25 years in development and 10 years leading high-performing teams.
 Skilled in cross-functional leadership, system architecture, and driving large-scale transformations.
 Proven ability to improve maintainability, reduce technical debt, and deliver scalable solutions on time.
 Passionate about mentorship, continuous improvement, and aligning engineering with business goals.

-Remote Government stakeholder collaboration programmer - Issa K.
+Remote Government stakeholder collaboration developer - Issa K.

 Issa K.